-- The heating or cooling producing equipment (boilers, heat pumps etc),. - Pumps and/or fans. - Piping networks. - Heat exchangers transferring or absorbing heat from a space or a process.
+- Heating or cooling producing equipment (boilers, heat pumps etc) - Pumps and/or fans - Piping networks - Heat exchangers transferring or absorbing heat from a space or a process.

-This paper will attempt to analyse chillers, as a part of an HVAC system.
+Current analysis will focus on chillers, as a part of a cooling or an HVAC system.
 Chillers are defined to be heat pumps (HP) used for cooling, possibly reversible able to produce heat.
-Studies have shown that about 90% of the energy is consumed by the chiller/HP and the rest 10% by peripheral machinery.
+Studies have shown that about 90% of the primary energy for cooling is consumed by the chiller/HP and the rest 10% by peripheral machinery.

 Energy consumption for cooling is of outmost importance during the last years, since it is contributing greatly to the electricity peaks in summer, which destabilise the electricity networks of countries - especially in warm climates, such as, around the Mediterranean region.
-A number of studies estimate that air conditioning contributes to peaks in excess of 40%.
+A number of studies estimate that air conditioning contributes to peaks in excess of 40% (Sofronis 2002)

-2.1 Chiller
+2.1 Chiller and Energy Efficiency

-The chiller is a complicated part of machinery, consisting of a compressor, heat exchanger/s and expansion valve.
+The chiller is a complicated part of machinery, consisting of a compressor, expansion valve and heat exchanger/s.
 The refrigerant circulating through, is heated or cooled at various stages to produce the required result.
-Energy efficiency of a heat pump depends on a number of design choices and parameters such as type of compressor- reciprocating, scroll, type of refrigerant, type and control of expansion valve, sizing of heat exchanger/s, etc.
+Energy efficiency of a heat pump depends on a number of design choices and parameters such as type of compressor, type of refrigerant, type and control of expansion valve, sizing of heat exchanger/s, etc.